-This report was prepared as an exploration results Technical Report Summary in accordance with the Securities and Exchange Commission (SEC) S-K regulations (Title 17, Part 229, Items 601 and 1300 until 1305) for Ivanhoe Electric Inc. ("IVNE") by SRK Consulting (U.S.), Inc. ("SRK") on the Tintic Project ("Tintic" or the "Project").
+This report was prepared as an exploration results Technical Report Summary in accordance with the Securities and Exchange Commission (SEC) S-K regulations (Title 17, Part 229, Items 601 and 1300 until 1305) for Ivanhoe Electric Inc. (IE or the Company) by SRK Consulting (U.S.), Inc. (SRK) on the Tintic Project (Tintic or the Project).
+The Qualified Person is not affiliated with IE or another entity that has an ownership, royalty, or other interest in the property.